-The “I thought that was mine”
+“I thought that was mine.”

-This is a great tactic for beginners and a classic that anyone who grew up with siblings will be able to master with great ease.
+This is an excellent tactic for beginners and a classic that anyone who grew up with siblings will be able to master with great ease.
 It works well with leftovers like Pad Thai or taco salad, but can even be used for homemade dishes like lasagna or three-bean salad.
 Feign innocence and appear genuine that you sincerely believed that their food belonged to you in the first place.
 It’s like you just got $10 in your pocket!

-The “Sorry, I wasn’t here this weekend”
+“Sorry, I wasn’t here this weekend.”

-“I can’t believe you think I would do that”
+“I can’t believe you think I would do that.”

-This can be a good one for friends who have lived together for a long time, like college roommates or maybe even friends that had too much to drink one night and made out a little bit that one weekend in Cabo.
+This can be a good one for friends who have lived together for a long time, like college roommates or maybe even friends who had too much to drink one night and made out a little bit that weekend in Cabo.
 Bring up the bonds of friendship while acting hurt by their accusations and your roommate will forget all about their macaroni and cheese that you are actively turning into poop.

 “Were you sleepwalking again?
 Maybe you ate them in your sleep.”

-This is a good money-saving technique because it will make them think they’re doing weird stuff in their sleep, like getting out of bed, turning on the toaster oven, and preparing an entire box of S’mores Pop Tarts.
-And we can all agree that the cost of Pop Tarts has really skyrocketed over the last couple years.
-But not for you, you penny-pinching, gaslighting, genius!
+This is a good money-saving technique because it will make them think they’re doing weird stuff in their sleep, like getting out of bed, turning on the toaster oven, and preparing an entire box of S’mores Pop-Tarts.
+And we can all agree that the cost of Pop-Tarts has really skyrocketed over the last couple years.
+But not for you, you penny-pinching, gaslighting genius!

 “Are you sure you even remembered to bring your leftovers home?”

-Become the puppet-master of their emotions when you redirect the blame toward feelings of sadness that their leftovers got left behind at the restaurant.
+Become the puppet master of their emotions when you redirect the blame toward feelings of sadness that their leftovers got left behind at the restaurant.
 For an added bonus, try emphasizing how sad their poor, delicious egg rolls were to be left behind all alone on the table to fend for themselves.
 They probably just got thrown in the trash!
 Wow, not only is your roommate crazy, but they are also very wasteful.